 There are a lot of great free places you can grab images, but I generally don’t want to waste time hunting on multiple sites.
 I use 99CLUB by Stock Photo Secrets for all of my images.

 It gives you access to a library of over 5 million premium stock images.
 You get 200 XXL images for $99 / year.
 You can then buy additional images in packs of 100 for only $69.00 or $0.69 per photo.
 So in the end, I am getting 500 images for a total of $306 or $0.61 per photo!

 If you are just starting out, you can always go the free route, it just might take a little more time.
 But make sure to check out my in-depth 99 Club review.

 One of the biggest pieces of advice I can give you when building an authority niche site is to stick with it!
 As you can see from the traffic report earlier in this post, I didn’t see any real huge results until I hit the 6th-month mark.
 So don’t give up and stay consistent.

 Do your keyword research, outsource the content, build backlinks, grow your newsletter.
 Keep at it and you should start seeing results.
 One piece of advice though.
 I see so many people obsessing over backlinks.
 I always recommend focusing on content first, promotion second, and then build backlinks last.

 After 9 months the traffic on my niche site just skyrocketed.

 There are a ton of great websites and resources out there that share useful niche building strategies and tips.
-Here are two of my favorites:
+Here are a few: